Training in Translational Imaging Research

 Biennial i2i Workshop

 A workshop titled From Innovation to Implementation in Imaging—or i2i—brings experts from academia, industry, healthcare, and startups to NYU Langone Health for two days of scientific sessions focused on the latest advances in biomedical imaging.
+The most recent edition was held in October 2023.

 Learn more about upcoming and past sessions.